River of Teeth: Reception

-Writing for National Public Radio, Amal El-Mohtar praised Gailey's worldbuilding, but felt that the "characters (were) somewhat ill-served at novella length".
+Writing for NPR, Amal El-Mohtar praised Gailey's worldbuilding, but felt that the "characters [were] somewhat ill-served at novella length".
 At Strange Horizons, Samira Nadkarni emphasized that the story was "fun" and "action-adventure escapism", lauding the portrayal of a romance between bisexual Houndstooth and nonbinary Hero Shackleby; however, Nadkarni also criticized the focus on single aspects of the intersectional characters' identities, and observed that Gailey omitted entire indigenous populations who historically would have lived in that part of Louisiana.

 Background

-The story is inspired by Louisiana Congressman Robert F. Broussard's 1910 plan to import hippopotamuses to America, with the intent that they would eat invasive water hyacinth and serve as meat animals.Sarah Gailey on Heists, Hope, Feral Hippos, and Defiantly Joyful Characters, by Alasdair Stuart, at Tor.com; published May 30, 2017; retrieved June 13, 2018 In regards to the "very little discrimination" which the characters encounter, Gailey has admitted that the worldbuilding involves "judicious handwaving", in that "(i)f someone were to extrapolate the history of the world that had to develop in order for this story to happen, they’d probably need to cut out a lot of slavery and colonialism and Western Imperialism from America’s history."
+The story is inspired by Louisiana Congressman Robert F. Broussard's 1910 plan to import hippopotamuses to America, with the intent that they would eat invasive water hyacinth and serve as meat animals.
+In regards to the "very little discrimination" which the characters encounter, Gailey has admitted that the worldbuilding involves "judicious handwaving", in that "if someone were to extrapolate the history of the world that had to develop in order for this story to happen, they'd probably need to cut out a lot of slavery and colonialism and Western Imperialism from America's history."